 Following spinal surgery in 2014, Tess approached ParaQuad Tasmania (PQT), an organisation supporting Tasmanians with spinal cord injury and physical disability, with an idea.

 She wanted to know how many of the organisation’s clients had undertaken a comprehensive continence assessment.
 PQT’s subsequent research showed a genuine need for more continence assessment, advice and treatment options.
 To progress this idea, however, they needed access to specialised clinicians, appropriate examination facilities and the partnership of a respected NDIS service provider.

-Enter Care Forward - a locally owned and operated Tasmanian company and registered NDIS provider, working with people across the State to live well at home for almost 20 years.
+Enter Care Forward - a locally owned and operated Tasmanian company and registered NDIS provider, working with people across the State to live well at home for over 20 years.

 Out of this collaboration, the Care Forward/ParaQuad Tasmania Continence Advisory Pilot Program was born.

 The Program will provide comprehensive assessments, advice and referrals for supports and treatments to manage bladder, bowel and pelvic floor problems, using state of the art, real-time ultra sound technology.
 Care Forward’s modern facilities and friendly staff provide a comfortable and safe environment for clients.

 The majority of bladder, bowel and pelvic floor problems can be managed, treated or even cured.